Mariners lefty Yusei Kikuchi named to the American League All-Star team

 When earning a spot on the American League All-Star team was first mentioned as a possibility and that his manager was advocating for him, Yusei Kikuchi’s face turned red with humility.

 Though grateful for the sentiment and proud of his performance, the idea of playing in the mid-summer classic as one of the best players in Major League Baseball is something he simply couldn’t talk about or even think about.

-And even on Sunday afternoon, shortly after Scott Servais held a team meeting to inform Kikuchi that he was the Mariners’ lone All-Star Game selection, the sheepishness returned.
+And even Sunday afternoon, shortly after Scott Servais held a team meeting to inform Kikuchi he was the Mariners’ lone All-Star Game selection, the sheepishness returned.

 “First off, I’m extremely happy, just very happy to hear this news,” he said through interpreter Kevin Ando.
 “And more importantly, I just feel really thankful for my teammates, coaches and just everyone being there for me, and my family just always supporting me through the ups and downs, especially my first two years here.
 I’m just really, really thankful for everyone supporting me.”